 Small and mid-sized businesses (SMBs) make up a very large portion of the businesses that exist in the US.
 According to Census data, around 99% are in the SMB category.
 And if you think about your daily life and how you interact with businesses throughout the day, you may find that trend to be true in your own life as well.
+But who is aware of Cyber Security for SMB.

 Unfortunately, these SMBs have a target on their back.
 Hackers have increasingly been focused on SMBs for their schemes and plots, and it is costing SMBs millions.
 That isn’t an exaggeration either.
 The average cost of an attack is around $3 million!
 It’s a staggering number that includes ransom amounts, system outages and disruption, and downtime.
 Around 40% of SMBs that experienced a breach indicated that their downtime was 8 hours or more.